-The HACP is authorized to establish Exception Payment Standards up to 120% of FMR (Fair Market Rent) without prior HUD approval.
+The HACP is authorized to establish Exception Payment Standards up to 120% of FMR (Fair Market Rent) without prior HUD MTW approval.
 From FY 2004-2013, the HACP has utilized this authority to establish an Exception Payment Standard at 120% of FMR as a Reasonable Accommodation for a person with disabilities.
 In FY 2013, the HACP received approval for a modification to this activity allowing the HACP to establish an Exception Payment Standard of up to 120% of FMR for fully Accessible Units meeting the Requirements of the Uniform Federal Accessibility Standard (UFAS).
-This Exception Payment Standard was available to tenants requiring the features of a UFAS unit and who locate such a unit on the open market; and may be used by the HACP in the Project-Based Voucher Program or other rehabilitation or new construction initiatives that create additional fully accessible UFAS units.
+This Exception Payment Standard is available to tenants requiring the features of a UFAS unit and who locate such a unit on the open market; and will be used by the HACP in the Project-Based Voucher Program or other rehabilitation or new construction initiatives that create additional fully accessible UFAS units.

-Historically, people with disabilities have an even harder time than their HCV counterparts in finding affordable and accessible housing to meet their disability-related needs.
+Even with the modifications to this activity, people with disabilities continue to have an even harder time than their HCV counterparts in finding affordable and accessible housing to meet their disability-related needs.
 As a result, the HUD-approved FY 2022 modifications to this activity include a methodology that will boost any tiered payment standard amount by 10% of HUD's hypothetical Allegheny County Fair Market Rent (ACFMR) for any HCV family approved for a reasonable accommodation for a higher payment standard as follows:

-Tier Number Percent of ACFMR Adjusted Percent of ACMR (for Reasonable Accommodations)
+Tier Number Percent of ACFMR Adjusted Percent of ACFMR

+(for Reasonable Accommodations)

 1 160% 170%

 2 150% 160%

 3 140% 150%

 4 130% 140%

 5 120% 130%

 6 110% 120%